zenzike/hdbc-performance/README.markdown

 I can recommend looking at the [unixODBC documentation][3] to get things set up.
 Use the `ODBCConfig` tool to get your ODBC connection set up, and use the `DataManager` to verify that the connection works.

+To get the postgresql drivers to be configured by ODBC, you'll need to copy the configuration settings across:

+    sudo sh -c "cat /usr/share/psqlodbc/odbcinst.ini.template >> /etcodbcinst.ini"

+Then use ODBCConfig to add a new User DSN using PostgreSQL Unicode and a name of `HDBC`.

 Next install HDBC-odbc from cabal: